 Welcome to GB7DD, the 1st DMR MotoTRBO Repeater in Scotland

-GB7DD is a UHF Motorola MotoTRBO DMR Digital Voice Repeater which operates on two digital time slots for licenced radio amateur use only;
+GB7DD is an Ofcom Licenced UHF Motorola MotoTRBO DMR Digital Voice Repeater which operates on two digital time slots for licenced radio amateur use only;

 Time Slot 1 is for World-Wide, Europe, UK-Wide and Local.
 Direct Dial Talk Group 918 can be used by others to link into the GB7DD Talk Group 9 on Slot 1,

 Time Slot 2 is for Local and TG8 Roaming.
 Currently GB7DD’s TG8 is part of the West Yorkshire TG8 Roaming bundle of repeaters which currently consists of GB7DD Dundee and GB7EE Edinburgh.
 GB7EE is currently on a dummy load until licensed.

 Coverage is, at this time, pretty limited due to GB7DD being located on the outskirts of Broughty Ferry on the A92 to the east of Dundee where the ground rises to the North and West.
 A better location is desired to provide a more balanced coverage of the Dundee area.
 If anyone can suggest a good location to cover the most of Dundee then I would be happy to hear.